 Welcome to Targeted Metabolomics and Proteomics Laboratory

-The course is jointly sponsored by the National Institute of General Medical Sciences (NIGMS) as part of the NIH Common Fund Metabolomics Initiative, and the Department of Pharmacology and Toxicology at UAB.
-It featured special seminars by Dr. Richard Caprioli (Vanderbilt University), Art Edison (University of Florida) and David Wishart (University of Alberta).
-These seminars and the rest of the workshop will be made available over the next several months.
-Please revisit this site to view these materials.
+The course is jointly sponsored by the National Institute of General Medical Sciences (NIGMS) as part of the NIH Common Fund Metabolomics Initiative, and the Departments of Chemistry and Pharmacology and Toxicology at UAB.

 |Figure from J Chromatogr B Analyt